 Your hand and wrist consist of a complex set of bones, joints, tendons, nerves, and muscles that work perfectly to bring seamless coordination to fine motor movements.
 Generally, wrist and hand arthritis becomes more common as we age and can be painful and debilitating.
-A cortisone shot or injection in hand for arthritis is an option in complex cases.
+A cortisone shot or injection in the hand for arthritis is an option in complex cases.

 Anatomy of the wrist and hand